isaacnmm/pestpolicy-hugo2XX/content/posts/diatomaceous-earth-for-fleas/index.md

 I was experiencing a problem with fleas in our garden.
 It seemed no matter my efforts; the fleas would still keep coming back.
 I had sprayed some over-the-counter solutions and permethrin, but I was playing a falling battle.
 Luckily, diatomaceous earth came into the picture to save my face against embarrassment from the fleas and ants.
 So, use Diatomaceous earth to kill fleas in your deck and yard effectively.
 You'll need to sprinkle the Diatomaceous earth powder in the yard and around the house, particularly in places where the cats and dogs stay mainly.
 **Caution**
-:�Diatomaceous earth will be less effective when wet - either due to rains or just yard irrigation and watering.
-Therefore, DE will be more active on�concrete,�gravel, or�bare ground.
-Besides, you'll need to reapply the�Diatomaceous earth after watering the yard or following the�rains.
+:Diatomaceous earth will be less effective when wet - either due to rains or just yard irrigation and watering.
+Therefore, DE will be more active onconcrete,gravel, orbare ground.
+Besides, you'll need to reapply theDiatomaceous earth after watering the yard or following therains.
 - Sprinkle a handful of the Diatomaceous earth powder into the yard and let the dust drip into the flea-infested places.
-- Alternatively, you can use a�dust spreader that will increase your efficiency and speed or applying the�Diatomaceous earth.
+- Alternatively, you can use adust spreader that will increase your efficiency and speed or applying theDiatomaceous earth.
 - If the prevalent weather is dry (for the next ten days), you can mix the Diatomaceous earth with water - the DE mixture will change topowder within the next one week and killthe fleas.
-DE,�like any other dust, is poisonous if inhaled in large quantities.
-Also,�DE's sharp edges can harm the soft tissues in your lungs and throat.
-Therefore, use�safety goggles and�dust-filtering masks when handling or applying diatomaceous earth for fleas.
+DE,like any other dust, is poisonous if inhaled in large quantities.
+Also,DE's sharp edges can harm the soft tissues in your lungs and throat.
+Therefore, usesafety goggles anddust-filtering masks when handling or applying diatomaceous earth for fleas.
 Despite that diatomaceous earth is not a quick-action flea solution, it's highly effective on heavily infested areas by fleas and fleas larvae, such as pet bedding and house.
 How to locate the flea-infested yard areas
 To quickly find the flea-infested areas in your yard, wear some knee-high and white socks, and stand at one location in the backyard.
 If fleas are in the areas you're standing, you'll see the Persky pests jumping onto your white socks.
 However, massive flea infestation will be concentrated on a few critical areas instead of being in the whole yard.
 But yard areas that received a lot of foot traffic or extended direct sunlight won't experience massive flea infestations.
 On the contrary, secluded and shaded areas are more prone to massive flea infestations.
-For example, such fields include�kennels,�doghouses, and places that dogs or cats take a rest in your yard or garden.
+For example, such fields includekennels,doghouses, and places that dogs or cats take a rest in your yard or garden.
 ## Diatomaceous Earth for Fleas on Cats
 As a natural and thus safe flea control solution, [Diatomaceous earth (DE) is excellent for cats](https://pestpolicy.com/diatomaceous-earth-for-fleas-on-cats/) .
 Therefore, follow the below-outlined steps to control fleas in cats using Diatomaceous earth.
-### 1.**Check The Flea-prone areas�**
+### 1.**Check The Flea-prone areas**
 First, you'll need to identify the areas in your house and backyard that are highly prone to flea infestation - particularly places where the cat tends to spend a lot of its time.
-Suspect areas include their loved�rug or�pillow, the�cat tree,�kennel, or bed.
-Therefore, pay special attention to the outlined regions when you're applying the�diatomaceous earth.
+Suspect areas include their lovedrug orpillow, thecat tree,kennel, or bed.
+Therefore, pay special attention to the outlined regions when you're applying thediatomaceous earth.
 ### 2. Vacuum Cat's sleeping areas
 Next up, clean and vacuum the cat's sleeping things and places such as the pillow, rugs.
 And kennel - particularly areas where the cats mainly rest.
 I recommend you use a shop vac instead of the regular vacuum, as the latter would burn its motor since DE will be hard on it.
 Vacuuming will assist in gathering all the fleas eggs that could be dropped in the areas.
 This is particularly helpful as it'll remove the flea eggs that the diatomaceous earth can't kill until the time they become a flea larva with a relatively soft exoskeleton.
-**3. Pour the Diatomaceous Earth�**
+**3. Pour the Diatomaceous Earth**
 Next up, it's time that you now pour the diatomaceous earth into the cat's resting places.
-I would suggest you use DE spreaders, a� tied-off sock, or a sieve.
+I would suggest you use DE spreaders, a tied-off sock, or a sieve.
 The areas to concentrate on include the cat bedding.
-However, ensure that you apply the�diatomaceous earth only on the relatively dry areas as it'll ensure that the powder is more effective against fleas attacking your act.
-Also, allow the�DE to settle on the application area for about 14 days.
+However, ensure that you apply thediatomaceous earth only on the relatively dry areas as it'll ensure that the powder is more effective against fleas attacking your act.
+Also, allow theDE to settle on the application area for about 14 days.
 ### 4. Flea Comb your cat
 Sadly so, some
 fleas might survive the above harsh treatment